 It’s that time of the year where I feel like my Slow Cooker is on permanent rotation!
 Of course I use it all year round, but when the kids go back to school in the fall is when my Crock Pot really gets a work out.
 And today’s recipe is one I know you will be making all year long!

 I’ll be the first to admit this recipe definitely uses some shortcuts, but I won’t apologize for them!
 I have made Chicken and Dumplings from scratch TONS of times, and it’s fantastic, but there is also a place in my life for time savers on busy nights.
 And since my family loves this version of classic chicken and dumplings so much I thought I would share it with you too!

+Crockpot recipes are total time savers!
 Not only is this recipe delicious, the prep time is super quick!
 Slow Cookers can really come in handy when you know you won’t have a lot of time to get dinner on the table in the evening.
 And with this chicken and dumplings recipe you really only need a few everyday ingredients.

-How Do You Make Chicken and Dumplings in the Slow Cooker?
+How to Make Crockpot Chicken and Dumplings